Common applications of dermal fillers

 Less common problems are visible filler under skin, lumps and nodules, accidental injection into blood vessels or external compression of vessels and granuloma formation.

 We minimize risks by using a blunt cannula to inject in areas of higher risk.
-The Lip Doctor uses advanced injecting techniques to minimize risk and give the best results and also has experience in helping other practitioners with any adverse events.
+Our doctor uses advanced injecting techniques to minimize risk and give the best results.

 All filler work is checked up 2 weeks later and any adjustments made to compensate for initial swelling and to optimize results are included in the price.